cicsdev/cics-explorer-access-level-policing/doc/ARTICLE.md

 on a TCPIPSERVICE definition, so this is straightforward to tailor to requirements.

 Another advantage of using this simple technique is that it is available on all in-service releases of CICS TS.
+Please note that this analyser runs for every CMCI request and may affect the performance time of requests.
+If you are noticing a performance slow-down, remove your custom web analyser and check that this is not the cause before raising a PMR with IBM.

 [github]: https://github.com/cicsdev/cics-explorer-access-level-policing